 DNTS was formed in March 2009, patterned after the Really Terrible Orchestra (RTO) of Scotland.

 Ours is not a serious orchestra; we're here to have fun.
 Having said that, we do try to become better musicians with practice, and that turns out to be part of the fun.
-To that end, our co-conductors, Marti Hopson and Lucy Morkunas, insist (suggest, urge, hope) that we practice a minimum of ten minutes per day.
+To that end, our co-conductors, Marti Hopson and Travis Boudreau, insist (suggest, urge, hope) that we practice a minimum of ten minutes per day.
 A small price to pay.
-(And the other price is a $5.00 per rehearsal, to cover the cost of renting space.)
+(And the other price is a $5.00 per rehearsal, to cover the cost of renting space and running the group.)

 We are accepting new members.
 Please contact us if you have any questions.